trinker/topicmodels_learning/README.md

 Papadimitriou, Raghavan, Tamaki & Vempala, Santosh (1997) first introduced the notion of topic modeling in their ["Latent Semantic
 Indexing: A probabilistic analysis"](articles/Papadimitriou1997.pdf).
-Thomas Hofmann (1999) devloped "Probabilistic latent semantic indexing".
+Thomas Hofmann (1999) developed "Probabilistic latent semantic indexing".
 Blei, Ng, & Jordan (2003) proposed *latent Dirichlet allocation* (LDA) as a means of modeling documents with multiple topics but assumes the topic are uncorrelated.
-Blei & Lafferty (2007) proposed *correlated topics model* (CTM), extending LDA to allow for correlations between topcs.
+Blei & Lafferty (2007) proposed *correlated topics model* (CTM), extending LDA to allow for correlations between topics.
 Roberts, Stewart, Tingley, & Airoldi (2013) propose a [*Structural Topic Model*](articles/Roberts2013.pdf) (STM), allowing the inclusion of meta-data in the modeling process.